ntfoster/optolith-to-foundry/README.md

 This is an early work in progress and there is likely a large number of issues and many feature stills to be implemented.
 I have not yet tested all possible options in Optolith annd there will be some options that are not supported yet, but the most common ones should hopefully work.

+Please submit an issue if you find anything which does not work correctly.
+If you can include a copy of the console log as well that would be very helpful as well (Open console with F12, go to the Console tab, Right click in the console > Save as).

 ## Installation

 You can install this module by using the following URL in the 'Manifest URL' box on the Install Module screen.